TurboWindX/Crackosaurus/README.md

 - [Docker](https://www.docker.com/)
   - [Docker Compose](https://docs.docker.com/compose/)

-### 🎨 Format
+### 🔍 Checks

-Formatting is required before PR.
+Checks are required before PR.
 This can easily be done on all the monorepo using:

 ```
 npm install
 npm run format
+npm run lint
 ```

 ### 🖥️ Setup